For companies that store, use or produce hazardous chemicals, proper management can be a matter of life and death.

 11. Contractor safety management: The safety of contractors and subcontractors should be covered by process safety management systems.

-12. Compliance audits: Organizations should conduct regular internal audits to ensure procedures and processes are compliant.
+12. Compliance audits: Organizations should conduct regular internal PSM audits to ensure regulatory compliance with their procedures and processes.

 13. Employee involvement: Employees should be able to access, acknowledge and sign-off on policy documents.